Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 My Space·Time Trotsky is now a force to be reckoned with.
 I will leave the last Stunt to be decided during play.

+Continuum Indirections also have Stunts.
+The Continuum doesn't.

 ### Rolling the dice

 ![](/assets/Comic0-0-2.png)